Filip Sandberg

-Filip Sandberg (born July 23, 1994) is a Swedish professional ice hockey forward who is currently playing for Skellefteå AIK of the Swedish Hockey League (SHL).
+Filip Sandberg (born July 23, 1994) is a Swedish professional ice hockey forward who is currently playing for HC Litvínov of the Czech Extraliga (ELH).

 Playing career

 He made his Swedish Hockey League debut playing with HV71 during the 2012–13 Elitserien season.

 After five years in the SHL with HV71 and following the 2016–17 championship season, Sandberg as an undrafted free agent signed his first NHL contract, agreeing to a two-year, two-way contract with the San Jose Sharks on May 23, 2017.
 The contract was terminated on November 15, 2018, with Sandberg having played a total of 55 games for the San Jose Barracuda of the American Hockey League.